 From the numbers presented above, we can conclude that the blade most likely to need damping is the lowest blade from thermal noise arguments, and provision for including damping here has been made in the controls prototype design.
 Other blades may also need damping.
-However before we can definitively conclude which blades require damping, and by how much, more design work and experimental measurements are required, as follows.
+However before we can definitively conclude which blades require damping, and by how much, more design work, experimental measurements and theoretical considerations are required, as follows.

-1) We are still gathering information on the actual performance parameters of the blades manufactured for the controls prototype, and these may not be the same as assumed above.
-In addition, information on the as-measured spring constants and internal mode frequencies will be used to feed back into possible design changes we may want to make to optimize overall performance.

-2) With the decision to use silica rather than sapphire for the test masses, the blade design may change slightly going from the controls prototype (where the design was chosen as if for sapphire) to noise prototype and final design, over and above any design changes which result from the experimental tests mentioned in 1).

-3) When the blades are in situ in the suspension the observed Qs may not be as high as 10^4 (assumed above) due to coupling or clamping effects.
+- 1) We are still gathering information on the actual performance parameters of the blades manufactured for the controls prototype, and these may not be the same as assumed above.
+In addition, information on the as-measured spring constants and internal mode frequencies will be used to feed back into possible design changes we may want to make to optimize overall performance. - 2) With the decision to use silica rather than sapphire for the test masses, the blade design may change slightly going from the controls prototype (where the design was chosen as if for sapphire) to noise prototype and final design, over and above any design changes which result from the experimental tests mentioned in 1). - 3) When the blades are in situ in the suspension the observed Qs may not be as high as 104 (assumed above) due to coupling or clamping effects.
 We may be able to measure the in situ Qs by suitably exciting the suspension and observing the resulting transfer function.

-4) We note that the target sensitivity used in the estimates above should be updated to take into account the choice of silica rather than sapphire as the test mass material, and better knowledge of the likely coating losses.
-In fact the sensitivity curve for internal thermal noise of silica with coating loss included, using "nominal" numbers for the parameters, yields numbers very similar to those quoted in the table above for sapphire.
+A lower in situ Q would obviously change the estimates of peak heights. - 4) We will test eddy current damping of the lowest set of blades in the quad controls prototype..
+This will give us feedback on the degree of damping which can be achieved in situ and on practical issues of its implementation including how easy or otherwise it would be to apply to other blades if necessary. - 5) We note that the target sensitivity used in the estimates above should be updated to take into account the choice of silica rather than sapphire as the test mass material, and better knowledge of the likely coating losses.
+In fact the sensitivity curve for internal thermal noise of silica with coating loss included, using "nominal" numbers for the parameters, yields numbers similar to those quoted in the table above for sapphire.
 See the document "Performance comparison of fused silica and sapphire mirrors", 7/20/2004, at http://emvogil-3.mit.edu/%7Epf/downselect/substrate comparison.htm

-In this document it can be seen that the silica and sapphire performance overlap around 100 Hz, where the blade resonant frequencies lie.
+In that document it can be seen that the silica and sapphire performance overlap around 100 Hz, where the blade resonant frequencies lie.

 However we should continue to check on these target numbers as further work is done on measuring internal Qs of silica pieces and investigating coating losses.
 Also - we should really compare to the total expected noise at these frequencies rather than simply the internal + coating noise.
 The quantum noise will add to this noise.
+When a revised SRD for Advanced LIGO is available that would be the definitive set of numbers to compare against.

-5) We need to consider whether eddy current damping of the blade internal resonance has a sufficiently adverse effect on the quality factor of the first resonance of the blade/wire system such that the low frequency thermal noise performance is degraded.
+6) We need to consider whether eddy current damping of the blade internal resonance has a sufficiently adverse effect on the quality factor of the first resonance of the blade/wire system such that the low frequency thermal noise performance is degraded.
 Under those circumstances we might need to reconsider its use.
 We may get an idea of the effect of the eddy current damping on that resonance from measurements on the controls prototype.